-Enclos designed and installed the first ever cable net glass wall in the United States at the lobby area of One North Wacker in downtown Chicago.
-The cable net strategy developed effectively minimized the sightlines of the steel support structure supporting the glass, allowing architect Goettsch Partners to achieve maximum transparency with a series of 15 meter glass facades that wrap the perimeter of the lobby space in over 1,500 square meters of glass.
+Enclos designed and installed the first-ever cable net glass wall in the United States at the lobby area of One North Wacker in downtown Chicago.
+The cable net strategy developed effectively minimized the sightlines of the steel support structure supporting the glass, allowing architect Goettsch Partners to achieve maximum transparency with a series of 40´ glass facades that wrap the perimeter of the lobby space in over 16,000 square feet of glass.

 Stainless steel cables were pretensioned vertically and horizontally to form a grid corresponding to the glass module to tensions greater than 150 psf.
-Custom designed disc shaped fasteners at the vertex points act to clamp the glass to the net formed by cables, allowing the cable net to support a flat glass membrane spanning 35 feet vertically.
-Glass is point-supported via the clamping mechanism at the corner, fixing the intersecting cables of the net with a 4-part stainless steel casting.
-In order to ensure the highest transparency possible, monolithic glass panes incorporate an anti-reflective coating to significantly reduce the reflections from the glass surface, resulting in an extremely low surface area reflectivity of 1% (typical glass surfaces average 7%).
+Custom designed disc-shaped fasteners at the vertex points act to clamp the glass to the net formed by cables, allowing the cable net to support a flat-glass-membrane spanning 40´ vertically.
+The glass lites are point-supported via the clamping mechanism at the corners, fixing the intersecting cables of the net with a four-part stainless steel casting.
+To ensure the highest transparency possible, monolithic glass panes incorporate an anti-reflective coating to significantly reduce the reflections from the glass surface, resulting in an extremely low surface area reflectivity of 1% (typical glass surfaces average 7%).